Liouville quantum gravity as a mating of trees: Introduction

-Recall that space-filling $\SLE_{\kappa'}$ for $\kappa' \in (4,8)$ is a variant of $\SLE_{\kappa'}$ which fills up the components that it separates from its target point.
-This process was first constructed and analyzed in \cite{ms2013imag4}.
-Space-filling $\SLE_{\kappa'}$ for $\kappa' \geq 8$ is the same as ordinary $\SLE_{\kappa'}$.
-A precise definition of space-filling $\SLE_{\kappa'}$ is given in \cite[Section~1.2.3]{ms2013imag4}; see in particular \cite[Figure~1.16]{ms2013imag4} and the surrounding text.
-Many of the important properties of space-filling $\SLE_{\kappa'}$ are also established in \cite{ms2013imag4} (existence, continuity, reversibility, and its relationship to $\CLE_{\kappa'}$).
-It is also explained in \cite{ms2013imag4} how space-filling $\SLE_{\kappa'}$ can be interpreted as tracing (clockwise or counterclockwise) the outside of a (space-filling) ``flow line tree'' corresponding to a given instance of the Gaussian free field.
-In particular, if one considers the whole-plane GFF, then the corresponding path is what we will call a {\bf whole-plane space-filling $\SLE_{\kappa'}$ from $\infty$ to $\infty$}.\footnote{The chordal version of space-filling $\SLE_{\kappa'}$ (i.e., in $\h$ from $0$ to $\infty$) is discussed in detail in \cite{ms2013imag4}.
+We will now recall from \cite{ms2013imag4} the construction of space-filling $\SLE_{\kappa'}$.
+It is a variant of $\SLE_{\kappa'}$ which fills up the components it separates from its target point.
+We will begin by focusing on the particular case of {\bf whole-plane space-filling $\SLE_{\kappa'}$ from~$\infty$ to~$\infty$}.
+Suppose that~$h$ is a whole-plane GFF with values defined modulo a global additive constant in $2\pi \chi \Z$, where recall that $\chi=2/\sqrt{\kappa} - \sqrt{\kappa}/2$ and $\kappa=16/\kappa'$.
+For each $z \in \C$, we let $\eta_z^L$ (resp.\ $\eta_z^R)$ be the flow line of $h$ starting from $z$ with angle $\tfrac{\pi}{2}$ (resp.\ $-\tfrac{\pi}{2}$).
+Then~$\eta_z^L$ (resp.\ $\eta_z^R$) has the law of a whole-plane $\SLE_\kappa(2-\kappa)$ process from $z$ to $\infty$ \cite[Theorem~1.1]{ms2013imag4}.
+We can use the paths~$\eta_z^L$ (equivalently~$\eta_z^R$) to define an ordering on~$\C$ as follows.
+Suppose that $z,w \in \C$.
+We note that~$\eta_z^L$ will a.s.\ merge with $\eta_w^L$ \cite[Theorem~1.7]{ms2013imag4}.
+We say that~$w$ comes before~$z$ if it is the case that~$\eta_w^L$ merges with~$\eta_z^L$ on its right side.
+Equivalently, $w$ comes before $z$ if $\eta_w^R$ merges with $\eta_z^R$ on its left side.
+Suppose that $(z_n)$ is a deterministic countable dense set which is ordered in this way.
+Space-filling $\SLE_{\kappa'}$ is the unique, continuous, non-self-crossing and non-self-tracing path which visits the $z_n$ according to this ordering \cite{ms2013imag4}.
+It is not in fact immediately obvious that such a path exists, but this is proved in \cite{ms2013imag4}.
+It is also proved in \cite{ms2013imag4} that the resulting path does not depend on the initial choice of countable, dense set.
+Since the $\eta_{z_n}^L$ are a.s.\ determined by $h$, so is $\eta'$.
+For each fixed $z \in \C$, we thus have that $\eta_z^L$ (resp.\ $\eta_z^R$) gives the left (resp.\ right) side of the outer boundary of $\eta'$ stopped upon hitting $z$.
+Space-filling $\SLE_{\kappa'}$ can be interpreted as tracing (clockwise or counterclockwise) the outside of a (space-filling) tree of GFF flow lines.\footnote{The chordal version of space-filling $\SLE_{\kappa'}$ (i.e., in $\h$ from $0$ to $\infty$) is discussed in detail in \cite{ms2013imag4}.
 The whole-plane version from $\infty$ to $\infty$ is not explicitly constructed and shown to be continuous in \cite{ms2013imag4}.
 However, it can be easily be constructed and shown to be continuous using chordal space-filling $\SLE_{\kappa'}$.
 To accomplish this, one first starts flow and dual flow lines of a whole-plane GFF starting from $0$.
-If $\kappa' \geq 8$, these flow lines will partition space into two regions which are each homeomorphic to $\h$.
+If $\kappa' \geq 8$, these flow lines will partition space into two regions which (with their prime-end boundaries) are each homeomorphic to (the closure of) $\h$.
 In this case, a whole-plane space-filling $\SLE_{\kappa'}$ from $\infty$ to $\infty$ can be constructed by splicing together two chordal space-filling $\SLE_{\kappa'}$'s, one for each of the two regions.
 The first path is taken to run from $\infty$ to $0$ and the second from $0$ to $\infty$.
 If $\kappa' \in (4,8)$, then the flow and dual flow lines started from $0$ will partition space into a countable collection of pockets.
-In this case, a whole-plane space-filling $\SLE_{\kappa'}$ from $\infty$ to $\infty$ can be constructed by splicing together a countable collection of chordal space-filling $\SLE_{\kappa'}$'s, one for each of the pockets.} Given this structure, one can also recover the non-space-filling $\SLE_{\kappa'}$ curves, which are called {\bf counterflow lines} in \cite{ms2012imag1,ms2012imag2,ms2012imag3,ms2013imag4} and studied in detail there.
-Theorem~\ref{thm::quantum_cone_bm_rough_statement} describes the evolution of the left and right boundaries of a whole-plane space-filling $\SLE_{\kappa'}$ from $\infty$ to $\infty$ drawn on top of a quantum cone (see Figure~\ref{fig::fig1}).
+In this case, a whole-plane space-filling $\SLE_{\kappa'}$ from $\infty$ to $\infty$ can be constructed by splicing together a countable collection of chordal space-filling $\SLE_{\kappa'}$'s, one for each of the pockets.}